 Myth 4: A high PSA level means you have prostate cancer

 Not necessarily because any inflammation of the prostate gland can cause the levels of prostate-specific antigen (PSA) to surge up.
 PSA is a protein produced by the prostate gland.
 The PSA test measures the amount of PSA in the blood.
 Although prostate cancer can cause high levels of PSA it is not the only cause.
 The PSA levels in the blood can increase due to other medical conditions such as prostatitis (inflammation of the prostate gland) and benign prostate hyperplasia (BPH, which is known as prostate enlargement).
+The score helps your doctor decide if you need more tests to check for prostate cancer.
+Also, he’ll watch your PSA score over time.
+If it’s on the rise, that could be a sign of a problem, which needs to be addressed at the earliest.

 (The article is reviewed by Dr. Lalit Kanodia, General Physician)